 Growing and Storing Milkweed in Your Home

-Weeds are hardy plants that can grow almost anywhere, and milkweed is no exception to this trait.
-You can place it indoors, or sow it directly outside.
-However, be sure to have ample space wherever you plant them, because they can grow anywhere from 2 to 6 feet.
-Once it’s fully matured, it develops a thick, green stalk, and the flower can have a pink, purple or orange color.16
+Milkweed can be planted in pots indoors, or sown directly on garden beds.
+However, be sure to have ample space wherever you plant them, because they can grow anywhere from 2 to 6 feet high.
+Once a milkweed is fully matured, it develops a thick, green stalk, and the flower can have a pink, purple or orange color.16

 Cooking With Milkweed: Sautéed Milkweed Pods